Funny-mad-Peeea/ScaiIlp/doc/readme.txt

         |-> ILPSolverOsi:   implements the remaining, solver specific methods for arbitrary solvers whose functionality is exposed via the
                             OsiSolverInterface

-                            Currently, the run time limit and the maximum running time are ignored because the OsiSolverInterface does not provide this functionality.
+                            Currently, the run time limit and the maximum number of threads are ignored because the OsiSolverInterface does not provide this functionality.

 Adding a New Solver